AWACS: NATO’s 'eyes in the sky'

 Further, the NAEW&C fleets have consistently provided support to NATO summit meetings, including the NATO 70th anniversary meeting in London in 2019.

 Multinational cooperation is the key characteristic of the NAEW&C Programme Management Organisation (NAPMO).
-Currently, the 16 full NAPMO nations are: Belgium, the Czech Republic, Denmark, Germany, Greece, Hungary, Italy, Luxembourg, the Netherlands, Norway, Poland, Portugal, Romania, Spain, Turkey and the United States.
+Currently, the 16 full NAPMO member countries are: Belgium, Czechia, Denmark, Germany, Greece, Hungary, Italy, Luxembourg, the Netherlands, Norway, Poland, Portugal, Romania, Spain, Turkey and the United States.

 The United Kingdom exercises limited participation as a NAPMO member, but its fleet of E-3D aircraft is an integral part of the NAEW&C Force.
 France has an observer role and maintains continual coordination to ensure its E-3F aircraft remain interoperable with the other E-3 fleets.
 France also often assists in coordinated operations with the NAEW&C Force.